 The individual interim financial information present the valuation of investments in subsidiaries and associates under the equity method, pursuant to prevailing Brazilian legislation.
-Accordingly, these individual financial statements are not considered as in accordance with IFRSs, which require the measurement of such investments in separate financial statements of the parent company, at their fair values or at cost.
+Accordingly, these individual financial statements are not considered as in accordance with IFRSs, which require the measurement of such investments in separate financial statements of the parent company, at their fair value or at cost.

-Since there is no difference between the consolidated shareholders' equity and the consolidated net income attributable to the Parent's owners recorded in the consolidated financial statements prepared in accordance with IFRSs and the accounting practices adopted in Brazil and the Parent's shareholders' equity and net income recorded in the interim individual financial information prepared in accordance with the accounting practices adopted in Brazil, the Company opted to present the individual and consolidated interim financial information in a single set, in the side-by-side format.
+Since there is no difference between the consolidated shareholders' equity and the consolidated net income attributable to the Parent's owners recorded in the interim financial information prepared in accordance with IFRSs and the accounting practices adopted in Brazil, and the Parent's shareholders' equity and net income recorded in the individual interim financial information prepared in accordance with accounting practices adopted in Brazil, the Company opted for presenting the individual and consolidated interim financial information as a single set, in the side-by-side format.